srimuthurajesh/Tech-Notes/Java/Spring/04-spring-dao.md

 1. **Configuration object**
 - creates only once during initialization
 - load db connection properties from hibernate.cfg.xml/properties file
-- maps javaclasses and DBtables
+- maps javaclasses and DBtables.

 2. **SessionFactory object**
 -creates one time, there will be one sessionFactory for on DB
 -created by configuration